romyjw/sns/README.md

 Please see the project webpage: https://geometry.cs.ucl.ac.uk/projects/2025/sns/.

 ## Environment
-You can see the required python packages, in the environment.yml file.
+You can see the required python packages, in the ```sh environment.yml``` file.

-It is recommended to run with CUDA.
+The visualisation scripts have been tested locally on Mac.
+The training scripts have been tested on an Ubuntu machine, running on GPU with CUDA.

 ## Installation Steps